usc-isi-i2/table-linker/README.md

 The values to be added in the  column `kg_labels` are retrieved from the Elasticsearch index based on the `-p` option as defined above.

+This command will also add the column `kg_descriptions` to record english descriptions of the candidate knowledge graph object.
+In case of missing description, an empty string "" is recorded.
+A '|' separated string represents multiple english descriptions.

 The string `exact-match` is recorded in the column `method` to indicate the source of the candidates.

 The Elasticsearch queries return a score which is recorded in the column `retrieval_score`.
 The scores are stored in